How-to: Write a parton-level Monte Carlo event generator: Introduction

 Many of the above effects have been incorporated into computer simulations using Monte Carlo techniques.

 The large dimensionality of the phase space makes the Monte Carlo integration the method of choice.
 The Markovian nature of the parton shower process can also be formulated as a Monte Carlo process.
 For different aspects of the simulation, several tools already exist on the ``market''.
 These serve many purposes, sometimes overlapping, following different approaches and methodologies.
-Without (and far from) being completely inclusive, some of these tools are: \begin{itemize} \item \texttt{MadGraph}: provides parton-level events of automatically generated process that the user asks for.
-At the moment leading order and next-to-leading order in QCD (via the MC@NLO method) can be produced.
-The output can then be given to a general-purpose event generator for showering and hadronization~\cite{Alwall:2011uj, Alwall:2014hca}. \item \texttt{HERWIG++}~\cite{Bahr:2008pv, Arnold:2012fq, Gieseke:2011na}, \texttt{PYTHIA8}~\cite{Sjostrand:2006za,Sjostrand:2007gs}, \texttt{SHERPA}~\cite{Gleisberg:2008ta} and many more: these are general-purpose event generators that include in part some automation for generating processes at parton level as well as taking into account the effects of the parton shower, hadronization and the underlying event. \item Many more (with apologies to their authors)! \end{itemize}
+Without (and far from) being completely inclusive, some of these tools are (i) \texttt{MadGraph}, (ii) \texttt{HERWIG 7}, (iii) \texttt{Pythia 8} and (iv) \texttt{Sherpa}. \texttt{MadGraph} provides parton-level events of automatically generated process that the user asks for, at the moment capable of generating events at leading order and next-to-leading order in QCD (via the MC@NLO method).
+The output can then be given to a general-purpose event generator for showering and hadronization~\cite{Alwall:2011uj, Alwall:2014hca}. \texttt{HERWIG 7}~\cite{Bahr:2008pv, Arnold:2012fq, Gieseke:2011na, Bellm:2019zci, Bellm:2017bvx, Bellm:2015jjp, Bellm:2013hwb}\footnote{Formerly known as \texttt{HERWIG++}.}, \texttt{Pythia 8}~\cite{Sjostrand:2006za,Sjostrand:2007gs} and \texttt{Sherpa}~\cite{Gleisberg:2008ta} are general-purpose event generators that include in part some automation for generating processes at parton level as well as taking into account the effects of the parton shower, hadronization and the underlying event.

-For a relatively recent review of the detailed physics and the philosophy behind Monte Carlo event generators, I refer the reader to Ref.~\cite{Buckley:2011ms}.
+For a review of the detailed physics and the philosophy behind Monte Carlo event generators, I refer the reader to Ref.~\cite{Buckley:2011ms}.
 Here we wish to examine the minimal aspects of constructing a parton-level event generator, adding some hints at the end for how one can incorporate the more advanced features such as a parton shower, hadronization, the underlying event and including higher-order corrections.
 We will start with some preliminaries in the next section.